 Over the years I have collected words of advice that I found useful to me in my life and career.
-As I accumulated more and more of these words of wisdom, I would make copies of them and give them to students that I worked with in various youth programs I was involved with, like the Latino Youth Leadership Conference that just celebrated its 28th year in existence.
-I was the co-founder of that program in 1994.
+As I accumulated more and more of these words of wisdom, I would make copies of them and hand them out to students I worked with in various youth programs I was involved with, like the Latino Youth Leadership Conference that I co-founded in 1994.
 Students let me know that the words made them think more about how to approach their problems and projects.

 RULES TO LIVE BY